w3c/wot-thing-description/planning/work-items/analysis/analysis-manageable-affordances.md

 ### Use `queryaction` and `cancelaction`

-To cover the `Monitorable and Cancelable Actions` user story, we can leverage the newly introduced operation in the TD operation set.
-However, these two operations are currently underspecified, and a Consumer cannot properly understand which payload to send to the `queryaction` operation and what it receives back.
-Cancellation is also affected by the same problems.
-In summary, the current solution only works for actions that have a single running instance and do not require complex payload relations between `invokeaction`, `queryaction`, and `cancelaction`.
+To cover the `Monitorable and Cancelable Actions` user story, we can leverage the newly introduced operations in the TD operation set.
+However, these two operations are currently underspecified, and a Consumer cannot properly understand which payload to send to the `queryaction` operation nor what it receives back.
+Cancellation is affected by the same problems.
+In summary, the current solution works only for actions that have a single running instance and do not require complex payload relations between `invokeaction`, `queryaction`, and `cancelaction`.

 ### Use a "meta-affordance" to describe extra resources or interaction patterns